-The Publish Setup page settings determine how assets are delivered by default from Dynamic Media Classic servers to web sites or applications.
-If no setting is specified, the Dynamic Media Classic server delivers an asset according to a default setting on a Publish Setup page.
+The Publish Setup page settings determine how assets are delivered by default from Adobe Dynamic Media Classic servers to web sites or applications.
+If no setting is specified, the Adobe Dynamic Media Classic server delivers an asset according to a default setting on a Publish Setup page.
 For example, a request to deliver an image that does not include a resolution attribute yields an image with the Default Object Resolution setting on the Image Server page.

 Administrators can change the default settings on the Image Server, Image Renderer, and Vignette pages to establish default settings for delivering assets from servers.

 The Publish Setup pages are for use by experienced web site developers and programmers.
-Dynamic Media Classic assumes that users who change settings on these pages are familiar with Dynamic Media Classic, HTTP protocol standards and conventions, and basic imaging technology.
+Adobe Dynamic Media Classic assumes that users who change settings on these pages are familiar with Adobe Dynamic Media Classic, HTTP protocol standards and conventions, and basic imaging technology.

 The Image Server page establishes default settings for delivering images from image servers.
 Settings are available in these five categories (see the Image Server page itself for detailed descriptions of the settings).

-Catalog Management - These settings determine how Dynamic Media Classic and the catalog interact.
+Catalog Management - These settings determine how Adobe Dynamic Media Classic and the catalog interact.
 Unlike most web servers, Dynamic Media Image Server URL calls go to a manifest-or catalog-file rather than an image file proper.
 The catalog file (not to be confused with an eCatalog) contains a list of all content published to the image server along with the path to each image.
 If you have a Digimarc ID, enter your user information in the Digimarc User Info section.